Skip to main content

 Lipid Metabolism and Thyroid Hormone Receptor Sensitivity

-The relationship between dietary fats and thyroid function extends to the cellular level, influencing membrane fluidity and sensitivity.
+The relationship between dietary fats and thyroid function extends to the cellular level, influencing membrane fluidity and thyroid hormone receptor sensitivity.
 While healthy fats are necessary, an imbalance in fatty acid composition can have detrimental effects.
 High intake of certain polyunsaturated fatty acids (PUFAs), particularly omega-6 fatty acids in excess of omega-3s, can promote inflammation and oxidative stress.
 This inflammatory environment can interfere with thyroid hormone receptor binding and post-receptor signaling, effectively reducing the cells’ responsiveness to T3.

 Conversely, a balanced intake of omega-3 fatty acids, found in sources like fatty fish, can mitigate inflammation and support cellular health, potentially enhancing thyroid hormone action.
 The impact of dietary fat on hepatic deiodinase activity also warrants consideration.
 Some studies suggest that high fat intake can decrease hepatic D1 activity, leading to higher rT3 levels, particularly with certain types of fats.
 This highlights the nuanced role of lipids, where quality and balance are as important as quantity.